Skip to content

 Asynchronous APIs can be created in "Manage / Asynchronous API", providing another way for external systems to call functions in DataFlux Func.

-For "Synchronous / Asynchronous APIs" generated as HTTP APIs, additional interface authentication can be added.
+For HTTP APIs generated by "Synchronous / Asynchronous APIs", additional interface authentication can be added.

 Currently supported interface authentications include: